Dolly Parton, Kid Rock and other country stars fire publicist Kirt Webster after sexual abuse allegations

 Dolly Parton, Charlie Daniels, Billy Ray Cyrus and Justin Moore are no longer listed as clients on the Webster PR website.

 By midday Thursday Webster PR had deleted its client page from the company's website.
-A spokesperson told Fox News Wednesday that Webster PR will continue servicing clients under a new name and without Webster at the helm.
+A spokesperson told Fox News Wednesday that Webster PR will continue servicing clients under the new name Westby PR led by former Webster Senior Vice President Jeremy Westby.

+However, Westby told Fox News on Thursday that Webster is not involved in Westby PR in any capacity.

 Fox News was told Webster will take "some time away from the business to focus on combating the egregious and untrue allegations made against him."